-- target_frames_per_second (int) How many times a second refresh should be called and the screen updated. - minimum_frames_per_second (int) The minimum number of times the screen should be updated per second.
+- target\frames\per\second (int) How many times a second refresh should be called and the screen updated. - minimum\frames\per\second (int) The minimum number of times the screen should be updated per second.

-'''

-fill_row (self, y: int, buffer: typing.WriteableBuffer) \rightarrow typing.WriteableBuffer Extract the pixels from a single row
+fill\row(self, y: int, buffer: circuitpython\typing.WriteableBuffer) $\rightarrow$ circuitpython\typing.WriteableBuffer Extract the pixels from a single row frequencyio - Support for frequency based protocols

-'''

-- y (int) The top edge of the area - buffer (WriteableBuffer) The buffer in which to place the pixel data frequencyio - Support for frequency based protocols
+- y (int) The top edge of the area - buffer (WriteableBuffer) The buffer in which to place the pixel data